qiujames/qiujames.github.io/_pages/backlog.md

 * Functional programming vs Object oriented programming
 * Maybe a series on how to learn programming
 * ChatGPT?
+* Translating problems using linear algebra
+* Applying statistics into real life

 #### Academics / College / Internships
 * Reflecting on my time at UW